 Available in multiple finishes, the Kohler Sensate Smart Faucet offers the same features of remote water flow control, temperature adjustment, and water usage monitoring.
 Kohler utilizes their own app, Kohler Konnect, which is also used in their DTV+ Smart Shower and their Vendera Smart Mirror appliances.
 The Sensate also features a pull-down nozzle with variable pressure water jets and temperature memory.
 Hence, the water is always exactly as you like it every time you open the tap.

 Are you thinking about adding a smart kitchen faucet to your arsenal of smart home appliances?
 Give Nick’s Plumbing & Air Conditioning a call today and have us install and set up your new smart faucet today.
-We offer free estimates, free second opinions, and as always, free advice.
+We offer price evaluations for installation, second opinions, and as always, plenty of advice.

 Call Nick’s Today.
 We’re on the Way.